 In the end, you can run a home-based business but must adhere to local and state laws.
 Remember to consider taxes and insurance requirements too.
 There’s not only the property to consider.

 These can be complicated.
 Watch out for selling part of a lot and the rest is non-conforming.
-That’s a self-created hardship.
-You won’t get a variance.
+That’s a self-created hardship and you likely won’t get a variance.